 - Explain the rational behind the principle that says restraints on alienation are invalid and identify and apply exceptions to this principle.

-Having now studied some of the historical basis for problems of recognition and exclusion, this week we move on to examine the context of exit: how owners transfer their rights in land and thereby disentangle themselves (wholly or partially) from property relations.
+Having now studied some of the historical basis for problems of recognition and governance, this week we move on to examine the context of exit: how owners transfer their rights in land and thereby disentangle themselves (wholly or partially) from property relations.